 World Nomads travel insurance is the perfect companion to keep you travelling safely while on a bus in New Zealand or around the world.
 They cover a range of adventure activities such as skiing, white water rafting and scuba diving.
 World Nomads also provides members with a free travel journal and SMS security alerts to make sure you well informed on the road and kept safe while travelling.
 They are Lonely Planet's trusted provider.

 How much should I budget for?

-Accommodation: a dorm bed is roughly $26 per night - including central city hostels, bush-clad surf lodges, high country sheep stations and 1930’s huts in Fiordland National Park.
-Exceptions are Mourea $80 and Lake Aniwhenua $75, which also include food and cultural experiences.
+Accommodation: a dorm bed is roughly $28-36 per night - including central city hostels, bush-clad surf lodges, high country sheep stations and 1930’s huts in Fiordland National Park.
+The exception is the Lake Aniwhenua cultural and community experience which is $89 and includes food, accommodation and activities.